How different sparkling wines are produced

 Doux, Sweet, Dulce 50+

 In the UK we have tended to drink mainly Brut sparkling wines although our appetite for Prosecco has seen an increase in consumption of Extra Dry wines.
 I am reliably informed however that there is currently a move towards Brut Prosecco.
-We are currently on the hunt for one to add to the portfolio.
+I am on the hunt for one to add to the portfolio.

 Since for most tank method wines fermentation is stopped early, some natural sweetness remains in the wine so dosage need not to be used though it often is, sometimes to an alarming degree.

 Of course the grape varieties used for sparkling wines will also make a difference to the flavour of the wines.
-We cover the main ones currently consumed in the UK below.
+I cover the main ones currently consumed in the UK below.